-This set of Biology Quiz focuses on “Human Reproduction – Menstrual Cycle – 2”.
+This set of Class 12 Biology Chapter 3 Multiple Choice Questions & Answers (MCQs) focuses on “Human Reproduction – Menstrual Cycle – 2”.

 1. The regeneration of uterine wall begins during what phase?